 Notices to the holders of Registered Notes shall be in writing in the English language and mailed to them (or the first named of joint holders) by uninsured mail at their respective addresses in the Register and deemed to have been given on the fourth Business Day after the date of mailing and, so long as the Notes are listed on a stock exchange and the rules of that exchange so require, published at the Issuer's expense in a leading newspaper having general circulation in Asia (which is expected to be the Wall Street Journal Asia).
-Notices to the holders of Bearer Notes shall be valid if published in a daily newspaper of general circulation in Asia and, so long as the Notes are listed on a stock exchange so require, published at the Issuer's expense in a leading the rules of require, published at the Issuer's expense in a leading newspaper of general circulation in Asia and, so long as the Notes are listed on a stock exchange and the rules of that exchange so require, published at the Issuer's expense in a daily newspaper of general circulation in Asia (which is expected to be The Wall Street Journal Asia).
-If any such publication is not practicable, notice shall be validly given if published in another leading daily English language newspaper with general circulation or, if published more than once or on different dates, on the first date on which publication is made, as provided above.
+Notices to the holders of Bearer Notes shall be valid if published in a daily newspaper of general circulation in Asia and, so long as the Notes are listed on a stock exchange and the rules of that exchange so require, published at the Issuer's expense in a daily newspaper with general circulation in Asia (which is expected to be The Wall Street Journal Asia).
+If any such publication is not practicable, notice shall be validly given if published in another leading daily English language newspaper with general circulation in Asia.
+Any such notice shall be deemed to have been given on the date of such publication or, if published more than once or on different dates, on the first date on which publication is made, as provided above.